MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 The PlayFab Party API gives gamers more options for engaging with and enjoying game chat.
 It provides a means for voice chat to be transcribed to text, and for text input to be converted to synthesized voice.
 Titles can now surface UI, via either the Xbox or Windows OS or a custom solution within their title.

-This document is part two of a two-part series covering UX solutions for Speech-to-Text (STT) and Text-to-Speech (TTS) implementation.
+This document is part two of a two-part series covering UX solutions for speech-to-text (STT) and text-to-speech (TTS) implementation.

 [Part one](party-text-to-speech-ux-guidelines.md) focuses on text-to-speech implementation, requirements, console and PC UI solutions, while this topic focuses on speech-to-text implementation, requirements, and custom console and PC UI solutions.